romuleald/blastar/README.md

 * [ ] BLAST button
 * [ ] drag & drop cards

+## Docker
+To start the container

+docker-compose up

+To start the container in background

+docker-compose build && docker-compose up -d

 ## Available Scripts

 In the project directory, you can run: